pevers/images-scraper/README.md

+**You can use it as a reference or inspiration but I will no longer update this repository**

 # images-scraper

 Simple NPM package to scrape Google images using Puppeteer.
 The headless browser will behave as a 'normal' user and scrolls to the bottom of the page until there are enough results.